 A CHORUS LINE is a stunning concept musical capturing the spirit and tension of a Broadway chorus audition.
 Exploring the inner lives and poignant ambitions of professional Broadway gypsies, the show features one powerhouse number after another.
 Memorable musical numbers include “What I Did for Love, “One,” “I Can Do That,” “At the Ballet,” “The Music and the Mirror,” and “I Hope I Get It.”
 Join our Advanced Theatre Students for this brilliantly complex fusion of song, dance, and compellingly authentic drama.
 We will be studying and presenting the High School Edition version, which is a full-length version adapted for performance by students with family audiences.
 See below for specifics.

-Auditions (Before Aug.
-23rd): Students who are registered will audition August 22 and 23rd.
-Once registered, we will contact you to set up an audition time.
-See below for more information on auditioning.
-See below for cast descriptions.
+Auditions: Students who are registered will audition August 20 and 21.
+Once registered, we will contact you with instructions for setting up an audition date/time.
+See below for more information on auditioning and for cast descriptions.

-Performance Fee: A $125 performance fee will be assessed on or about March 15, 2019.
+Performance Fee: A $130 performance fee will be assessed on Oct.
+1, 2019.
 This fee includes a performance t-shirt, DVD, 2 tickets and costume cleaning/rental fees.
 Siblings fee is $100 and does not include a DVD.

 Note: This program is for serious students.
 Therefore, all those cast are expected to be enrolled in dance classes (at Not Just Dance OR elsewhere) and be either enrolled in music classes at school or taking private voice lessons.
 More specific requirements may be placed on other roles.
 See casting for information.